ngoviet97/wheree/README.md

 <img width="1000" alt="Screenshot 2023-12-20 at 11 08 00" src="https://github.com/ngoviet97/wheree/assets/46282671/ee8a826d-21ad-4f3d-9033-f3d2681e59f4">

 ## Installation:
-1. Data transaction flows:
+****1. Data transaction flows:
 ![Screenshot 2023-12-20 at 14 50 44](https://github.com/ngoviet97/wheree/assets/46282671/18ffe94a-d9bb-4619-a2ab-ceb8b04f4c7d)

 Before executing, URLs filtered by rating and number of reviews.
 Then, if the URL is qualified, extract chosen data type to create a main data file:
+- UUID: ID of the brand
 - name: Brand name
+- phonecode: mobile country code (first 2 numbers of a phone number)
-- phone_number: Brand's phone number
+- phone: the phone number
 - status: Opening status
 - embled_url: embled url for the map
 - address: Address of the brand